evolvable-by-design/utify/README.md

-# Utify - A music and entertainment channel integrator
+# Utify - A music and entertainment channels integrator

 ## About it